 - Bahamian Public Schools Scholars Programme: If you are a citizen of the Bahamas, then this particular scholarship may be of interest to you.
 Both St. Mary’s University (SMU) and the University of Prince Edward Island (UPEI) have formed partnerships with the Bahamian Government’s Ministry of Education, Science and Technology.
 The amount of the award can range from $7,500 US to $15,000 US / academic year.
 To be successful as a candidate, one must be a Bahamian citizen, a public school senior and have a G.P.A of at least a 3.00.
 The student must also provide a copy of their acceptance letter from a university partner (such as UPEI or SMU).

 Caribbean students are increasingly moving to Canada to pursue new academic opportunities.
 They join an influx of international students from all over the world.
-In response, the schools in the region are constantly trying to increase the financing options and immigration support for its international students.
+In response, the schools in the region are trying to increase the financing options and immigration support for international students.

-Another noteworthy point is the fact that the governments of these provinces are willing to help international students live and work once they have obtained their degree.
+Another noteworthy point is the fact that the governments of these provinces are willing to help international students live and work once they earn their degrees.
 Programs such as the Atlantic Immigration Pilot and the Stay in Nova Scotia Program can help Caribbean students smoothly transition from international student to working professional.
 Learn about all of your options as you plan your future in Canada.